ml-evs/git-tutorial/README.md

     report](https://web.archive.org/web/20070927194148/http://pascal.case.unibz.it/retrieve/3302/lee00linux.pdf).

-4. The first SHA-1 “hash collision” (different files contents with the same hash: could allow for malicious file injection) [occured in 2017](https://www.theregister.co.uk/2017/02/23/google_first_sha1_collision) so Git is probably going to migrate to a more secure hashing algorithm.
+4. The first SHA-1 “hash collision” (different files contents with the same hash: could allow for malicious file injection) [occurred in 2017](https://www.theregister.co.uk/2017/02/23/google_first_sha1_collision) so Git is probably going to migrate to a more secure hashing algorithm.